Find Cheap Auto Insurance Quotes in Los Angeles

 The cheapest policy isn’t always the best.
 When contacting insurance agents and comparing rates, drivers need to consider not only price but also customer service.
 Insurance companies with the best customer service typically have low wait times, quick responses, convenient call times and empathetic agents.

 The companies with the best customer service, measured by the frequency of customer complaints, are:

-Although Auto Club’s prices are closer to the city average, the company has a reputation for strong service.
+Although AAA SoCal’s prices are closer to the city average, the company has a reputation for strong service.
 Many customers frequently cite a stress-free claims process and fast roadside assistance as some of the biggest selling points.

 Before deciding on an insurer, it’s imperative to research company reviews and strike a balance between service quality and financial costs.
 You should also check whether an insurer has all the service features you value.
 For example, if you want 24/7 claims service, you should confirm an insurer has it by checking its website or asking an agent.

 Insurers were selected based on market share and quote availability.
 Complaint index information is drawn from the National Association of Insurance Commissioners.
 The national median for the complaint index is 1.0, meaning companies with a lower index provide better customer service compared to the median company.